vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_107_sequences.text.md

 That's it for today, I promised you it would have been a relaxing lesson: simple concepts, no homework, what more can you desire?
 A nice walk, this is what you need!
 Go, enjoy the nature if you can, or get your mecha and fight the alien invaders one zero-padded sequence at a time!

-Suggested film for the evening: Patlabor: the Movie (1989)
+Suggested film for the evening: WarGames (1983) - A young Unix programmer teaches a supercomputer to run a sequence of battle simulations and to count the casualties.